Positions Available as of 01/30/25:

 • Incumbents in this class may be required to lift light to medium weights and be exposed to some risk of injury from typical construction site environments.

-Hours/Time Requirements: 188 days per school year, 7 hours daily.
+Hours / Time Requirements: 188 days per school year.
 Review your bargaining unit contract for more information.

 Working Conditions: